nathanemyers-dev/ai-computational-memory/index.md

 **Outcome**

 This site provides the complete category definition and technical specification for AI computational memory.
 It establishes the rules, boundaries, and supervisory controls required for safe persistence in enterprise AI systems.

+**Version History**

+- **Version 1.0** established the complete conceptual and governance foundation for AI computational memory.
+- **Version 1.1** introduced the computational memory API surface and the supervised persistence contract, moving the category from definition to implementation.

 _____________
 **Attribution**